SensorBench: Benchmarking LLMs in Coding-Based Sensor Processing: Can Prompt Engineering and Fine-tuning Help?

-Table \ref{table:prompt-eng} shows that self-verification achieves the highest win, ~ 48\%, and lowest failure rates, ~ 5.75\%, among all the methods.
-Moreover, ReAct also performed better than CoT and baseline in general, especially in compositional tasks.
-Lastly, CoT showed comparable success compared with the base prompting approach.
+Table \ref{table:prompt-eng} shows that Self-verification emerges as the most effective approach, achieving the highest win rate (48\%) and lowest failure rate (5.75\%) among all methods.
+This suggests that iterative self-correction is particularly beneficial for sensor processing tasks.
+For example, Figure \ref{fig_filer_example} illustrates an example of invalid assumptions made by a model.
+While the model effectively uses \emph{scipy}, it neglects the critical selection of the stop-band frequency.
+Self-verification, mimicking an engineer’s trial-and-error approach, helps correct such errors.
+However, we observe that the effectiveness of self-verification also relies on the difficulties of defining a valid verification criterion.
+The models could make mistakes in self-verification, leading to diminished performance, if a valid criterion is hard to define.
+Appendix \ref{Sec:impact-self-verif} provides task-wise correlations between self-verification and the performance of models, highlighting the effects of the approach.

-The results demonstrate that self-verification can provide more gains for the task with a difficulty level of 4 as it guides the model to reflect on its solutions.
-However, we observe that Expert 1 outperforms self-verification prompting 72\% of the time, and Expert 2 does so 68\% of the time.
+Additionally, Fine-tuning results vary with model size.
+For the larger Llama-70B model, fine-tuning shows limited improvements, possibly due to the model's already extensive training on coding tasks.
+In contrast, fine-tuning significantly improves the smaller Llama-3B model's performance, reducing failure rates and increasing win rates.
+A possible explanation for this discrepancy is that the Llama-70B model has already been extensively trained on a rich coding corpus.
+As a result, injecting DSP knowledge through fine-tuning with the sensor processing corpus offers limited performance improvements.
+Conversely, the smaller model benefits more from this fine-tuning process.

 Based on the study above, we summarize our response to Q2: Self-verification outperforms other prompting strategies on the majority of tasks.
-Mimicking human experts by performing self-proposed sanity checks and reflections can enhance LLM performance.
+Mimicking human experts through iterations of problem-solving can enhance LLM performance, while the effectiveness of fine-tuning is limited.
+However, there is still a considerable performance gap between LLMs and human experts.
+Even with the best prompt engineering approach, the \name is outperformed by Expert 1 in 72\% of tasks and by Expert 2 in 68\% of tasks.\looseness=-1